D1sturbing/dwm/README.md

 You can find a treasure trove of excellent patches for dwm over at https://dwm.suckless.org/patches/ Credit for those patches goes to their respective authors.
 I did not write the vast majority the patches used in this fork.
 (Shit's complicated, and i'm not a C wizard like the suckless devs or the Stanford/MIT gods.)
-But i intend to contribute when i have the skill, and the time to.
+But I intend to contribute when I have the skill and the time to.